zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Mrs. Mason:  Yes, he can be a little strong-willed at times, but if you just do what he wants or give him what he wants, he’s just fine.

-Carl:  He wanted to eat all of the cookies and I to ld him no.  He threw a tantrum.
+Carl:  He wanted to eat all of the cookies and I told him no.  He threw a tantrum.

 Mrs. Mason:  A tantrum?
 My son can be stubborn, bu t he never throws tantrums.
 What did he do exactly?